mathieu-aubin/video-dl/README.md

 Created by [Daniil Gentili](http://daniil.eu.org).

+This project is licensed under the terms of the GPLv3 license.

 This script can be used to download videos from the Italian [Rai](http://rai.tv) Television website: it supports nearly all videos, including Rai Replay and iframe videos.